Youth Pre World Health AssemblyYouth PreWHA 2021

 Since 1969, our global network of 1.3 million medical students from 130 countries has constructively engaged with the World Health Organization (WHO) to ensure active youth participation and engagement in global health governance.
 The most significant opportunity for engagement is the World Health Assembly, the premier arena for global health discussions between member states and civil society.

 As global health governance is a complex field, there is a need to provide high-quality training to youth, to strengthen their health advocacy efforts as they endeavor to represent the youth voice.
 The Youth Pre-World Health Assembly (Youth PreWHA) does exactly this.
 Held over 5 days prior to the World Health Assembly (WHA), it is a unique opportunity for 50 youth health advocates from all over the world to develop skills, gain knowledge, and contribute to collective advocacy.

 The Youth PreWHA revolves around analyzing and exploring contemporary debates pertinent to the issues tabled in the agenda for the WHA.
 We also develop the necessary soft skills to be successful advocates in the global health arena.
 This allows participants to be critical thinkers and influential advocates at the WHA.

-For further information, including partnership opportunities, please contact the Organizing Committee on [email protected]
+For further information, including partnership opportunities, please contact the IFMSA Liaison Officer to the WHO on [email protected]